xTriixrx/Battleship/README.md

 These instructions will assume you have Apache Maven installed to pull the dependencies needed in order to play the game.
 If you intend to play with someone else, they will also need to perform these steps on their system and network access must be configured in order to connect.
-Also keep in mind you will have to coordinate with the opponent acting as the client in order to connect properly (server player must be run first).
+Also keep in mind you will have to coordinate with the opponent acting as the client in order to connect properly (server player must be running first).
 </p>

-### Linux Based OS's
+### Linux Instruction's

 ```Bash
 # Replace XX with the version of javafx that will be used